 Michel Rolland was brought on in the early years as a consultant, Philipe Melka also made the wine for several years and today Christopher Tynan is the winemaker (formerly assistant winemaker at Colgin Cellars).

 Focusing on Bordeaux and to a lesser extent, Burgundian varieties, Cliff Lede produces a variety of wines from the Stags Leap District, from other vineyards in the Napa Valley, Anderson Valley and several single vineyard wines including since 2012, the coveted Beckstoffer To Kalon Vineyard Cabernet Sauvignon.

-The Sauvignon Blanc is a wine that Chief Operating Officer (formerly Vice President & General Manager) Remi Cohen calls, “a thoughtful style of Sauvignon Blanc” referring both to the varietal composition of this wine and how it is made in the vineyards and winery.
+The Sauvignon Blanc is a wine that former Cliff Lede Chief Operating Officer Remi Cohen called, “a thoughtful style of Sauvignon Blanc” referring both to the varietal composition of this wine and how it is made in the vineyards and winery.
 It is certainly a unique Sauvignon Blanc for Napa.
 While Sauvignon Vert (also called Muscadelle) is the variety generally used in the smallest amount it is perhaps from a local historical perspective, the most interesting variety in the blend.
 It was sourced from a dry-farmed block of vines originally planted in 1946 from Napa’s Chiles Valley.
 Both the Sauvignon Blanc and Sémillon are also from old-vine vineyards.
 The wine is aged in both oak barrels, concrete eggs and stainless steel – remaining in each respective vessel until bottling.
 During fermentation the lees are stirred weekly in barrel and during the aging less frequently.

 The 2017 Cliff Lede Sauvignon Blanc is golden straw color in the glass; it shows bright floral notes on the bouquet including jasmine and honeysuckle and as it opens becomes more citrus like.
 Offers some textural weight complemented by excellent acidity.
 Not tart on the palate but balanced nicely between flavor and acidity.
 Shows notes of wet stone and flinty nuances along with lingering flavors of mandarin.